How can I lower my energy bills and what help is there for me?

 Jonathan Brearley, Ofgem’s chief executive, said “international gas prices – the gas that we buy to heat our homes and to make sure we have the electricity we need – has gone up, and that’s feeding through to our bills”.

-“Ultimately, while we are dependent on gas, we will be in this situation where prices go up and down,” he told Sky News.
+He added: “Ultimately, while we are dependent on gas, we will be in this situation where prices go up and down.”

 – What can I do to lower my bills?